vikingair/spy4js/README.md

 You may apply additional behavior to every spy.
 The valid operations here are:

-  - `configure` (some external libraries may use own "equals" implementations unexpectedly)
+- `configure` (allows to override some behavior of the spy)
 - `calls` (does make the spy call the provided functions sequentially)
 - `returns` (does make the spy return the provided params sequentially)
 - `throws` (does make the spy throw an error when called)
 - `resolves` (does make the spy resolve the provided params sequentially) #Promise
 - `rejects` (does make the spy reject an error when called) #Promise
 - `transparent` (does make the spy call the original method of a mocked object)
 - `transparentAfter` (does make the spy call the original method of a mocked object after a certain amount of made calls)
 - `reset` (resets the registered calls which were already made)
 - `restore` (does make the spy restore the mocked object)
 - `addSnapshotSerializer` (defines in `jest` snapshots how the spy will be serialized)

 All those methods on a spy has been designed in a builder pattern.
 So you may chain any of these configurations.
 Be aware some behaviors override existing behaviors.